Charting Your Course versus Any Wind Will Do | Compass Point Skip to main content

 need-a-strategic-plan-for-your-family-business

-Here we are…already at the start of the second month of 2023.
-Is your family business on track with its strategic plan, or is a plan not yet in place?
+Here we are…already at the end of the year somehow.
+Is your family business on track with its strategic plan for the upcoming year or is a plan not yet in place?

 One of the biggest barriers to family business growth is the lack of a written strategic plan.
 Why written?
 Because research shows when you write down your goals, you are 42% more likely to achieve the desired results.
 Who doesn’t want those odds on their side?